uruba/FinanCalc/readme.md

 ### Getting results

-You have three options as to how to retrieve raw results of the calculations.
+You have three options of retrieving raw results of the calculations.

 #### Directly accessible result object